isabella232/experience-manager-guides-learn.en/help/tutorials/install-guide/customize-aem-custom-dictionary.md

+---
+title: Customize AEM's default dictionary
+description: Learn how to Customize AEM's default dictionary
+---

-# Customize AEM’s default dictionary {#id209SD8000WU}
+# Customize AEM's default dictionary {#id209SD8000WU}

-The Web Editor can be configured to use AEM’s spell checker or the browser’s spell checker.
-If you choose to work with AEM’s spell checker, then you get the flexibility to define your custom words list.
-These custom words are then added to the AEM’s dictionary and these words are not flagged \(as incorrect\) in the Web Editor.
+The Web Editor can be configured to use AEM's spell checker or the browser's spell checker.
+If you choose to work with AEM's spell checker, then you get the flexibility to define your custom words list.
+These custom words are then added to the AEM's dictionary and these words are not flagged \(as incorrect\) in the Web Editor.

-Perform the following steps to create your custom words list, which are added in AEM’s dictionary:
+Perform the following steps to create your custom words list, which are added in AEM's dictionary:

 1. Log into AEM and open the CRXDE Lite mode.